 It's nice to have everything on the same page so you can plan ahead, especially if gifts are being shipped to other parts of the world.
 For example, if you live in Canada and want to ship a package to Australia for Christmas, you will want to make sure the package leaves the Post Office by the first week of December.
 The influx of parcels tends to slow down delivery time, so getting an early start is a good idea.

 The events from this list can then be transferred over to the months they occur in.
-By writing them down as you create your monthly planner pages, you will be more aware and they won't sneak up on you (like Easter did for me this year).
-As I was wondering where the time went, I realized I knew a lot more of when the holidays were coming when my children were still in school.
+By writing them down as you create your monthly planner pages, you will be more aware, and they won't sneak up on you (like Easter did for me this year).
+As I was wondering where the time went, I realised I knew a lot more about when the holidays were coming and when my children were still in school.
 The older I get, the quicker time seems to pass.

 The holidays can be a little overwhelming to some, so knowing they are just around the corner is an asset.

 4. Health Page

 This is a good way to keep track of your overall health.
 It should include physical, mental, emotional, spiritual (optional), and financial.
 All of these have an effect on the others, so keeping track of appointments, tests, results, and wind-down activities is important.

 My health page is still blank, but I do have full intentions to start paying more attention to it: both my health and the page.
 At this point, it is divided into two columns, and both are empty.
 On the opposite page, it is a page titled "Me Time."
 I have made a note at the top of the page to remind myself there should be at least one entry per week.
 I am guilty of not taking the time I should for myself, and that is a change I'm hoping I can make.